Last Of The Summer Wine

 - British Broadcasting Corporation

 Sitcom following a group of male pensioners looking for adventure.
-Previous groupings have included Compo, Clegg and Foggy; and Clegg, Truly and Alvin.
-The current main trio are Hobbo, Entwistle and Alvin.
+With characters entering and leaving the series over its lifetime, trios have included Compo, Clegg and Foggy; Clegg, Truly and Alvin; and Hobbo, Entwistle and Alvin.

 The 'gang' are ageing delinquents who carry out boyish pranks in a quiet Yorkshire village.
 Their japes revolve around daredevil stunts aimed at wooing their lady friends or getting male chums out of trouble.